zhengxwen/HIBAG/README.md

 * Install the package from the source code with the support of hardware POPCNT (requiring SSE4.2):
 You have to customize the package compilation, see: [CRAN: Customizing-package-compilation](http://cran.r-project.org/doc/manuals/r-release/R-admin.html#Customizing-package-compilation)

-Change `~/.R/Makevars` to, if your machine supports SSE4.2 or higher AVX:
+Change `~/.R/Makevars` to, if your machine supports SSE4.2 or higher AVX, assuming GNU Compilers (gcc/g++) are installed:
 ```
 ## for C code
 CFLAGS=-g -O3 -march=native